AkshayRajaramanSubramanian/VOLTA/README.md

 source <path_to_catkin_workspace>/devel/setup.bash
 roslaunch volta volta.launch
 ```
-The launch file records the data and stores it in the 'bagfiles' directory by default.
-This can be toggled by setting the record parameter for the rosbag node called from the launch file as follows:
+The launch file records the data and stores it in the 'bagfiles' directory.
+This action can be trigged by setting the record parameter for the rosbag node called from the launch file as follows:
 ```
-roslaunch volta volta.launch record:='false'
+roslaunch volta volta.launch record:='true'
 ```

 ## Tests